Malaysians hail King's decision not to declare state of emergency

-Democratic Action Party veteran and lawmaker Lim Kit Siang said the decision showed that the "constitutional monarchy proves to be an important bulwark of parliamentary democracy in Malaysia".
+Democratic Action Party (DAP) veteran and lawmaker Lim Kit Siang said the decision shows that the "constitutional monarchy proves to be an important bulwark of parliamentary democracy in Malaysia".

-"Malaysians from all walks of life thank the Yang di-Pertuan Agong Sultan Abdullah Sultan Ahmad Shah for deciding not to declare a state of emergency after a special meeting with Malay Rulers today," Mr Lim said in a statement.
+"Malaysians from all walks of life thank the Yang di-Pertuan Agong, Sultan Abdullah Sultan Ahmad Shah, for deciding not to declare a state of emergency after a special meeting with Malay rulers today," he said in a statement.

 He called on all Malaysians, especially MPs, to unite to forge an "all-of-government" and "whole-of-society" war against the third wave of the Covid-19 pandemic.

 Former DAP minister Yeo Bee Yin tweeted: "What now?
-Focus on fighting Covid, focus on building the economy, get Confidence & Supply Agreement work."
+Focus on fighting Covid, focus on building the economy, get confidence and supply agreement work."

-She was referring to an earlier offer by several opposition politicians to reach a cross-party deal with Prime Minister Muhyiddin Yassin in what is known as a "confidence-and-supply" pact, where a party or a group of lawmakers agrees to support the government on motions of confidence or supply bills, in exchange for reforms.
+She was referring to an earlier offer by several opposition politicians to reach a cross-party deal with Prime Minister Muhyiddin Yassin in a "confidence and supply" pact, where a party or a group of lawmakers agrees to support the government on motions of confidence or Supply Bills, in exchange for reforms.

-The King, "as well as the Malay Rulers have made a wise decision not to declare a state of emergency and have truly taken the rakyat's interest into consideration", he was quoted as saying by The Star daily.
-"In fact, the decision shows that the Federal Constitution should not be used arbitrarily."
+The King "as well as the Malay rulers have made a wise decision not to declare a state of emergency and have truly taken the rakyat's (people) interest into consideration", he was quoted as saying by The Star daily.

-"Let this matter serve as a lesson to all parties, " he added.

-The short-lived proposal by Tan Sri Muhyiddin and his Perikatan Nasional government to declare a state of emergency and possibly suspend Parliament came ahead of a Nov 6 tabling of next year's Budget, which looked in danger of falling through amid claims by opposition leader Anwar Ibrahim that he had wrested majority support in Parliament from the premier.
+The short-lived proposal by Tan Sri Muhyiddin and his Perikatan Nasional (PN) government to declare a state of emergency and possibly suspend Parliament came ahead of a Nov 6 tabling of next year's Budget, which looked to be in danger of falling through amid claims by Opposition Leader Anwar Ibrahim that he has wrested majority support in Parliament from the Premier.

 Umno information chief Shahril Hamdan urged all politicians to help pass next year's Budget to support the healthcare system in the war against Covid-19.